Currency Value: Understanding and Navigating Exchange Rates

 Chart: XE

-This can have crippling effects for people who have spent decades working hard and saving, only to have their government fail them.
+This can have crippling effects for people who have spent decades working hard and saving, only to have their government fail them and their money useless.

 I recommend watching this 6 minute clip from DW News (published June 2023) about the situation in Argentina.